-Gray divorce because it has different effects than divorce earlier in life.
 The impact of gray divorce affects not only the individual but the family system as well.
 Therefore, it is critical to investigate the reasons why some couples over 50 may decide to get a divorce.

 A study reported that the onset of an empty nest, retirement, or chronic illnesses was not linked to gray divorce.
 Instead, the authors found that the reasons for this phenomenon are very similar to that of younger divorce.
 Some examples are marital quality, marital duration, homeownership, and wealth.
 Couples who are socially and economically disadvantaged are more likely to go through a gray divorce.
 If an older couple is experiencing social or economic hardship, or if they are just afraid of a gray divorce, they can work to avoid it.
 Some practices that could help include working on communication, spending time bonding together, and keeping their marriage a focus even while there are still children in the home.
 Another part of strengthening marriage to avoid gray divorce is to understand the models of marriage and divorce.